 Instead of targeting terms over 1K monthly searches, reduce the threshold to terms with at least 100 monthly searches.
 Likewise, look for difficulty metrics that are also less competitive as well.

 Ultimately, finding the sweet spot balances art and science.

 Use Long Tail Keywords in Your Content Strategy

 Next, map the identified long tail keywords to potential blog topics or additional pages on the site (if applicable).
 For reference, many long tail keywords yield themselves nicely to glossary style blog posts.
 Or, if you are in a niche field with lots of potential terms, create a main glossary page with one sentence definitions and even link out to the longer posts!
 For example, healthcare, insurance and finance companies may find this strategy useful because many of the core activities don’t lend themselves to blogs due to privacy concerns.

 Developing potential topics based on competitors results, along with your ideas remains formulaic.
 Keyword research tools provide rankings, search volumes and related terms that provide a foundation for potential topics.
 For example, if your competitor ranks well for XYZ, but the Keyword Planner tool shows a related ABC topic, then add it to your list.
 If you develop an equally informative piece of content on the related term, then it will help drive traffic to your site and take traffic away from your competitor.

 Finally, identifying long tail keywords remains very similar to finding main or seed keywords.
-However, a long tail keyword strategy elevates your current on-page SEO and content marketing strategy by adding more relevant content to your site.
-Additionally, these more niche terms are more consumer driven and generally these search terms target customers closer to making a purchase decision.
+However, building a long tail keyword strategy elevates your current on-page SEO and content marketing strategy.
+Content marketers can use long tail keywords by adding more relevant content to their site.
+Additionally, these niche terms are more consumer driven.
+Fortunately, these search terms target customers closer to making a purchase decision.
 As a result, long tail keyword strategies help gain more visibility, increase your site power and find more ready to buy customers!